 However, this is generally done when the legal transgression commissioned by the accused is a felony or a serious misdemeanor.
 When effecting arrest, the officer in charge is legally bound to inform the arrestee of the authority of the officer and the reason why the accused is being taken into custody.

-Although civilian requests for warrant searches are also entertained by the Oregon State Police, the results of such a check will only bring back information on cases that are still in trial or those that have ended in conviction.
-When it comes to a complete crime history reports, access to these is only granted to law enforcement agencies in Oregon.
+Although the Oregon State Police also entertain civilian requests for warrant searches, the results of such a check will only bring back information on cases that are still in trial or those that have ended in conviction.
+When it comes to complete crime history reports, access to these is only granted to law enforcement agencies in Oregon.

-Another issue that civilian applicants face when looking for arrest records and warrants is that this information cannot be sought as anonymously as in some other states.
+Another issue civilian applicants face when looking for arrest records and warrants is that this information cannot be sought anonymously as in some other states.
 State agencies are legally required to notify the subject of such an inquiry about the fact that they have received a request for a background report on this person and the name of the applicant of the inquiry.